SM owns it, Dollybigmomma rocks the beta, I just write it...

 "I'll take care of it, Edward.
 You know we all support you, man.
 We know how hard it was for you to get here.
 If you need anything, let me know," Jasper offered.

 "Does Jake still have his shit?"
-Edward asked scared, hiding his face in my neck.
+Edward asked, sounding scared and hiding his face in my neck.

 "Not anymore.
 Flushed it to Jesus!"
 Emmett said laughing.
 "He's pissed as hell, but he's hogtied in his room and gagged, so you should be fine," Emmett and Jasper laughed and shared a high-five.